srcpulse/.github/profile/README.md

    \|_________|                                                \|_________|
 ```

-We collect anonymous feedback from individual contributors and engineering managers when we detect events that impact project deadlines..
+We collect anonymous feedback from individual contributors and engineering managers when we detect events that impact project deadlines.

 Check our [beta waitlist](https://www.sourcepulse.io) 👈